-3) They are wheat-free, made without breadcrumbs but rather whole oats to give them firmness.
+3) They are wheat-free (with GF option), made with whole oats instead of breadcrumbs for firmness.
 At first I wasn’t sure if the oats would work with the spicy mixture, but I was so pleased when I added them.
 I think they allow the flavors of the beans and herbs and spices to shine through rather than tasting very ‘bread-y”.
 And, if you can use gf-oats, then falafels offer a gluten-free option!

 Before I give you the recipe, I thought it only fair to give you a “sneak peek” of some new recipes!
 Remember I mentioned the “exclusive new recipe package” in my promotion for the release of LTEV?
 Well, here’s a look of a few of the recipes some of you are now getting along with your 5 copies of LTEV!:

 PLUS, a 5th recipe (that one will be a surprise)!
 So, for those of you that have ordered 5 copies (early Christmas gifts? smart folks!), you can now look forward to trying these new plant-powered recipes as well as receiving some super cute book plates for your new copies of LTEV!
 You have until tomorrow, Sunday the 6th to catch the promotion deal (and these recipes)!
 Here are the promo details in case you missed them!